poornima948/supply-chain-inventory-sql/README.md

 ```

 ## Notes on Methodology
-The relational normalization and order-history extension are clearly synthetic and documented as such — generated to preserve every real attribute in the base dataset while adding the structural and temporal depth (foreign keys, order history) needed to answer real supply-chain questions.
-This is a standard, defensible technique when a public dataset is flat or lacks the time dimension a business question requires.
+The original Kaggle dataset is a single flat snapshot — no order history, no time dimension — so questions like "how often do we stock out" or "is a supplier getting worse" couldn't be answered with it directly.
+I normalized it into separate `categories`/`suppliers`/`warehouses`/`products` tables and generated a 52-week purchase and sales history on top of it, keeping every real attribute from the original data (price, lead time, stock levels, order quantities) as the basis for the simulation rather than inventing numbers unrelated to it.
+This is a reasonable approach when a public dataset covers the right entities but is missing the time-series depth a specific analysis needs.